Awards

 Katherine Revello was awarded a 2025 Pearlman FOI Award by the Connecticut Foundation for Open Government (CTFOG) for her efforts to foster transparency in government, disclose information vital to the public, and ensure that state residents can see their government at work.
 [CTFOG Press Release]

-New England Newspaper and Press Association 2025 Better Newspaper Competition
+New England Newspaper and Press Association 2025 New England Newspaper Awards

 New England First Amendment Award